Trump ups pressure on global trade ‘cheaters’

-WASHINGTON: President Donald Trump on Friday vowed to root out unfair trade practices around the world and target countries that contribute to America’s substantial trade deficit.
+WASHINGTON: President Donald Trump on Friday (Saturday in Manila) vowed to root out unfair trade practices around the world and target countries that contribute to America’s substantial trade deficit.

 “From now on those who break the rules will face the consequences, and there will be very severe consequences,” Trump said announcing two executive orders in the Oval Office.